Florek42/django_website/README.md

 - **Budget Management:** Set budgets for different categories and monitor your spending.
 - **Financial Insights:** Visualize your financial data with insightful charts and graphs.
 - **User Authentication:** Securely register and log in to your personal account.

+## Why FinBook?

+FinBook was developed with the vision of making financial management accessible and convenient for users from all walks of life.
+The motivation behind this project was to address the common challenges individuals face in managing their finances effectively.

 ## 🛠️ Technologies Used